-Why This Matters Now: This makes you look like a cost center when budgets tighten and when investment is needed.
-Legal departments obsess over contract review times (37% track this) while ignoring business impact.
-Worse, 41% of teams desperately want to track real productivity but don’t know how.
+Why This Matters Now: When operational metrics don’t tell a compelling value story, it makes Legal look like a cost center when budgets tighten and when investment is needed.
+Activity metrics like contract review times are easy to track (37% track this), but they don’t show how Legal helped the business grow, move faster, or stay protected.
+Meanwhile, 41% of teams desperately want to track real productivity but don’t know how.

 The Opportunity: Teams that measure outcomes flip the budget conversation from “justify your cost” to “how should we invest more?”
 Small teams need process discipline, mid-size teams need technology leverage, and large teams need business integration.
 But all need outcome-focused metrics.